How is our cognition changing due to mobile and social technologies?

 Joe Bayer is an Associate Professor at The Ohio State University and Director of the Mobile Social Cognition Lab.
 His research grapples with how social cognition is changing due to communication technologies, with a central focus on mobile and social media habits.
 In the process, his work clarifies how people stay connected to others and move between on/offline spaces in daily life -- along with their implications for personal well-being.

-Morgan Quinn Ross is a Ph.D.
-Candidate in the School of Communication.
+Morgan Quinn Ross, PhD, is an Assistant Professor in the School of Communication at Oregon State University.
 His research examines how people engage with communication technologies by drawing on theoretical perspectives tied to mobility and identity.
-His first area of work explicates the role of mobility in communication, which affords opportunities to connect with – but also disconnect from – others anyplace and anytime.
-His second area of work focuses on identity, considering how mobile technologies can become integral to core aspects of the self.
+His work explicates how mobility affords opportunities to connect with (but also disconnect from) others anyplace-anytime as well as how mobile technology can become integral to core aspects of the self.

 Lisa Rhee, PhD